nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - first pain
 - on load

-Additionally, we’re including an experimental set of network metrics, which take all requests performed by the browser into account to compute:
+Additionally, we include an experimental set of network metrics, which take all requests performed by the browser into account to compute:

 - finish time: time taken to complete all requests since PerformanceTiming.fetchStart
 - request count: the number of requests issued